Enumeration of Hybrid Domino-Lozenge Tilings III: Centrally Symmetric Tilings: Symmetric tilings of quasi-hexagons

 \begin{proof}[Proof of Theorem \ref{hexsym}] There are two cases to distinguish based on the color of the up-pointing triangles running along the axis of $H_{a}(\textbf{d};\textbf{d})$.
 We consider first the case when these triangles are black.

 We consider the dual graph $G$ of the region $\mathcal{H}=\mathcal{H}_{a}(\textbf{d};\textbf{d})$ (rotated $45^\circ$) with the horizontal and vertical axes $\ell$ and $\ell'$.
-Similar to the proof of Theorem \ref{symthm1}, the number of centrally symmetric tilings of $\mathcal{H}$ is equal to the number of centrally symmetric perfect matching of its dual graph $G$, the latter in turn equals the number of perfect matchings of its orbit graph $\Ob(G)$.
+Similar to the proof of Theorem \ref{symthm1}, the number of centrally symmetric tilings of $\mathcal{H}$ is equal to the number of centrally symmetric perfect matchings of its dual graph $G$.
+The latter number in turn equals the number of perfect matchings of the orbit graph $\Ob(G)$ of $G$.

 The region $\mathcal{H}$ has $k$ layers above the axis, called the \emph{upper layers}.
 Next, we prove by induction on the number of upper layers of $\mathcal{H}$ that \begin{claim}

 where $\overline{G}$ is the dual graph of the region $\overline{\mathcal{H}}:=\mathcal{H}_{w-1}(2h-1;2h-1)$. \end{claim}